AlkaUtilities/carbon/docs/Events.md

 # Events

 Event files in this project can be found in the [src/events/](../src/events/) directory.
 Events are organized into folders, and the folder structure can be as deep as needed.
 The project uses a glob selector, `events/**/*.+(ts|js)`, in the [file loader](../src/functions/file_loader.ts) module, which is called from the [event handler](../src/handlers/event_handler.ts), to collect all TypeScript and JavaScript files within the events directory.
+The event handler used is a modified version of Lyxcode's [event handler](https://www.youtube.com/watch?v=Mug61R0cxRw)

 ## File Structure